 Thus, a habitual sexual offender, under California law, is any person that is convicted of any of the above crimes, or a combination of the above crimes, twice or more.

 A person accused under Penal Code 667.71 can challenge the accusation by raising a legal defense.
-A good defense can often get a charge reduced or even dismissed.
+A good defense can often persuade a district attorney to reduce or even dismiss a charge.
 Please note, though, that it is critical for an accused to hire an attorney to get the best defense.

 Three common defenses to accusations under PC 667.71 are: